 Fabrics with oxford weave : Oxford cloth, shirting.

 This is a characteristic weave found in the fabric Bedford cord with lengthwise ridges.
 The weave has prominent lengthwise ribs with sunken lines in between.
+This is a combination of a plain weave and whipcord twill weave.
 Wadding threads are introduced in this weaving to bring more prominence to the cords.

 This is also called honeycomb weave because of the pattern it creates on the face of the fabric.
 The warp and weft threads are interlaced and floated in a manner that produces a regular pattern of small square ridges and hollows in the fabric.
 This weave has a 3D effect but makes for a rough surface because of the raised areas on the face of the fabric.
 The shapes formed on the fabric surface maybe square or diamond.

-Fabrics with a pile weave: Velvet (Cut pile), terrycloth (Uncut pile), Corduroy, Velveteen.
+Fabrics with a pile weave: Velvet (Cut pile), terrycloth , Corduroy, Velveteen (Uncut/loop pile).